hellopablo/related-content/README.md

 ## Data Stores

 The data store is where the engine keeps its index data.
-You are free to sue any data store you like; all adapters must implement the `HelloPablo\RelatedcontentEngine\Interfaces\Store` interface.
+You are free to sue any data store you like; all adapters must implement the `Interfaces\Store` interface.
 The package provides two stores by default: